 The material listed here, especially under 3. and 4., may only be used in cases of proven need, and only if the biodynamic measures (e.g. rhythmical use of horn silica for insect control, peppering) cannot bring the problem under control.
 It should be kept in mind that use of some materials (e.g. Microfine sulphur, pyrethrum) could possibly endanger predator insect populations.
-New materials and methods may be trialled only with the agreement of the Federation's Standards Committee.
+New materials and methods for plant care and protection may be trialled only with the agreement of the Federation's Standards Committee based on a country exemption.
 If commercial preparations are bought in, care must be taken that they are free from constituents prohibited in this standard and are not produced by transgenic methods.